mehmetalperozbay/ArabaKiralamacsharp/README.md

 ## PROJE YAPIM ASAMASINDA BITMEDI.
+Kod çok kirli temizlenecek.

-## This project is not finished.
+## This project still in progress and not finished.
+The code is not clean.
+Will be cleaned up.